 - President

-- Vice President for Student Services
+- Dean of Student Services

 - Director of Athletics

 - Dean of Academic Programs

 Fundraising Partners

 The college partners with the following organizations in its development efforts.
 Each of these organizations enjoys tax exempt status under provisions of the Internal Revenue Code.